-“Eric?
-Mijo?
-Are you okay?”
-His mother, Felicia, asked from the driver’s seat as their car stopped at a traffic light.
-She gazed her eyes at the mirror, concern shown on her face.
+"Eric?
+Mi hijo?
+Are you okay?"
+His mother, Felicia, asked from the driver's seat as their car stopped at a traffic light.
+She gazed at the mirror, concern shown on her face.
 A 46-year-old woman with a thin jawline, her brown eyes matched her tawny complexion.
 She wore a white t-shirt with a picture of a pink flower on it and dull, yellow shorts.

 Eric looked back at his mother.
 She intended for most of the family to spend a week here and visit Angkor Wat at some point.
 When she and his sister told him they would be going on a vacation over there not long after his graduation, he was looking forward to visiting the temple.
 He hoped the civil unrest wouldn't deter the holiday.

-“Yeah.
-I'm all right, Mamá.
-Thanks,” he answered.
+"Yeah.
+I'm alright, Mamá.
+Thanks," he answered.
 His mother continued driving when the stoplight turned green.

-Eric looked at a window to his right past his 24-year-old sister, Garcia, to a tall obelisk among the traffic.
+Eric looked out a window to his right past his 24-year-old sister, Garcia, to a tall obelisk among the traffic.
 She told him the obelisk was the Victory Monument, built back in 1941.
-The statues at the bottom of the obelisk represented each of Thailand’s government: the army, the navy, its air force, its police force, and its parliament.
+The statues at the bottom of the obelisk represented each of Thailand's government: the army, the navy, the air force, its police force, and its parliament.